enigma131/stb0899/README.md

     git clone https://github.com/enigma131/stb0899.git

-Here, you have to adjust the rigt kernel path for KERNSRC and KERNELSOURCE in Makefile:
+If different kernel, you have to adjust the rigt path for KERNSRC and KERNELSOURCE in Makefile:

     nano stb0899/Makefile

-Make changes and save the file.
+If changes made, save the file.

 Initialize the DKMS structure: